DanKalinin/UARTManager/README.md

 * Library provides `UARTCommand` class allowing to easy implement own command system by overriding `- isRXPacket:responseToTXPacket:` method.
 * Command roundtrip time measurement with up to nanosecond accuracy.
 Precise system timing functions are used for that.
 * Modern API providing flexible mechanism of callbacks based on blocks, notifications and delegates.
 It's up to you which pattern to use.
+* Up to 10 concurrent peripheral connections are supported.

 ## Usage